The journey of 'Abdu'l-Baha's Tablet to The Hague

 1920 June 12-13 — This weekend the written answer of the Executive Committee is delivered at Hotel De Zalm.
 Yazdání makes a translation and sends it, together with an accompanying letter of his own, on Monday to ‘Abdu’l-Bahá. (photo: chairman Henri Dresselhuys)

-“We consider it a great privilege that You, as the Grand Master of an international movement with followers in all parts of the world, attach such importance to our organisation that two of Your disciples have made the long journey to our country to present us a message from You. […]
+“We consider it a great privilege that You, as the Grand Master of an international movement with followers in all parts of the world, attach such importance to our organization that two of Your disciples have made the long journey to our country to present us a message from You. […]

 We will not fail to bring Your message to the knowledge of the members of our Committee abroad. […]